KnoP-01/rapid-for-vim/README.md

 #### ~/.vim/ftdetect/rapid.vim
-Detects Rapid files.
-For \*.prg and \*.mod this depends on the file ending.
-\*.sys get filetype rapid if there is "MODULE" or any "%%%" present in the first none blank line.
-Since v1.4.0 \*.cfg get filetype rapid too.
+Detects Rapid files based on their file name and content.
+Rapid files are checked for the presence of a MODULE line or any %%% HEADER.
+In case of an empty file you need to :set filetype=rapid manually.
 .../ftdetect/rapid.vim also corrects mixed line endings (unix/dos-mix to unix) in \*.cfg files if |g:rapidAutoCorrCfgLineEnd| is set to 1.
 Requires >